PostHog/posthog.com/contents/handbook/engineering/setup-ssl-locally.md

 5. Tips & Tricks

-If testing the toolbar, make sure to add whatever ngrok urls to the list in /setup.
+If testing the toolbar, make sure to add the ngrok urls to the list on the /setup page.

 ![Permitted domains](../../images/engineering/toolbar-permitted-ngrok.png)